 Cash, Credit Card or Check

-- Download and mail our Donation Form (PDF)
+- Donate by check.
+Download and mail our Donation Form (PDF)

 These gifts may be fully deducted for federal income tax purposes (up to 50% of your adjusted gross income).